 The 12.9-inch iPad Pro is also better if you primarily work from a desktop and only occasionally need to do some field work off your desk.
 It is too heavy to carry around all day for work like hospital rounds or inspections where you need to note down your findings.
 Any work that would require you to carry around a notepad will work better with the smaller iPad Pro.
 It is more portable and better suited for use while on the go, during commutes, or while relaxing on a park bench.
 No matter how much you love your iPad Pro, you will feel ridiculous studying or reading from a 12.9-inch screen on the subway!

-I strictly use my iPad Pro indoors; at home, in class or in the library.
+I strictly use my iPad Pro indoors: at home, in class, or in the library.
 It looks ridiculous during hospital rounds, not to mention how heavy it is.
-It’s making me feel I need an iPad Pro mini.
+It’s making me feel like I need an iPad Pro Mini.
 Seriously!
-It is tiring to carry around the hospital wards.
+It is tiring to carry it around the hospital wards.

-It would be impractical to ignore this fact, even though not much can be said about it.
-The bigger iPad Pro costs more than the smaller one.
-Unless you really need the big screen, the 10.5 and 9.7inch iPad Pros will do just fine if you don’t have the extra dollars to spend on a bigger screen.
+It would be impractical to ignore the budget, even though not much can be said about it.
+The larger iPad Pro carries a higher price tag compared to its smaller version.
+Unless you really need the big screen, the 10.5 and 9.7-inch iPad Pros will do just fine if you don’t have the extra dollars to spend on a bigger screen.